Andonome/lk/networking/wireguard.md

 Install `wireguard-tools` on the client.

-Copy the client private key and server public key to the server (or just fill in the variables).
+Copy the client server public key to the server (or just fill in the variables).

 ```sh